abranjan401/TheLedger/README.md

 reading headlines, users can actively assign local metrics such as **Political Bias** and **Emotional Tone** to each article, fostering media literacy and personal accountability in news consumption.

+---

+<h1>Summary</h1>
+<h2>Core Requirements Met:</h2>
+- API Integration: Fetches current and global news headlines based on user search queries from the News API.
+(Data from an API endpoint, Service Class)
+- Reusable UI: Employs a ForEach loop and the dedicated ArticleRowView for efficient list rendering.
+(ForEach with reusable subviews)
+- State Management: Utilizes @State (for managing the article list) and @Binding (for passing mutable analysis data to rows) to maintain local user ratings.
+- User Input Components: Includes multiple user inputs: TextField (search input), Picker (for Bias), and Stepper (for Emotional Tone).
+(2+ unique user input components)

+<h2>Other Fun Things!</h2>
+- Full Article Access: Article titles are wrapped in a SwiftUI Link to immediately open the source URL in the user's external web browser.
+- Home State Reset: The dedicated "Home" button quickly clears the search results and resets the input field.

 <h3>here is the home screen where
     the user input text box is located, alongside the home button (takes user back to screen),